Its-Samir/next-auth-v5-with-nextjs/README.md

 ## For database

-Setup the database url inside .env file and then use these commands
+Setup the database url inside .env file and then use these commands (current prisma schemas are for postgresql)

 ```bash
 npx prisma generate